Director of Training

-Rachel graduated from the University of Michigan with a Biopsychology, Cognition, and Neuroscience major and Women’s Studies: Gender and Health minor.
+Rachel is a speaker, writer, and trainer with Equal Rights Institute.
+Rachel graduated in 2017 from the University of Michigan with a Biopsychology, Cognition, and Neuroscience major and Women’s Studies: Gender and Health minor.
 She was the president of the Students for Life club at the University of Michigan, leading their efforts to educate students on pro-life topics and to advocate for pregnant and parenting students.

-Rachel is a former staff member of the pregnancy medical center, ArborWoman.
-She now serves on their Operations Committee and participates as a volunteer in their ministry.
+Rachel is also a former staff member of the pregnancy medical center, ArborWoman.
+She formerly served on their Operations Committee and participated as a volunteer in their ministry.

 Rachel wants the pro-life movement to be known for its love.
 “I want us to be courageous enough to speak with charity about abortion.
 Having a loving approach when presenting a good argument is a sign of strength, not weakness.
 We cannot allow our anger towards abortion to be directed at those who support its legality.
 Pro-life people care not just about the unborn, but about all people, and we need them to know that.”